kopatich2010/c_lab_miet/README.md

-there is some sort of data base of bank clients
+there is some sort of database of bank clients